 Easy garlic roasted potatoes recipe that turn out crispy on the outside, while staying tender on the inside.

-- 2 pounds yellow potatoes, cut into 1 inch pieces
+- 2 pounds yellow baby potatoes, cut into half or quarters

 - 3 Tb extra virgin olive oil

 - 3 medium garlic cloves